DarkTXYZ/CARIN/README.md

 ## Techstacks
 - **Java**: Used for game logic and parser implementation.
 Java provides a robust and platform-independent environment for developing the core functionalities of the game.
 - **Spring Boot**: Serves as the backend framework.
 Spring Boot simplifies the development of RESTful web services and provides a solid foundation for the backend infrastructure.
-- **React**: Utilized for the game UI.
+- **React & Typescript**: Utilized for the game UI.
 React allows for the creation of dynamic and responsive user interfaces, enhancing the overall user experience.

 ## Installation
 1. Clone the repository: